RESEARCH STARTER

 Since 1950, more than 70 percent of Hawaii's population has lived in or around Honolulu.
 Unlike most American metropolitan areas with separate city, county, and suburban governments, Honolulu dissolved Oahu County in 1907 in favor of one consolidated City and County of Honolulu.
 This structure simplifies the delivery of many government services, although it makes population statistics somewhat confusing, as the entire island of Oahu is often lumped in with Honolulu.

-The total estimated city and county population in 2022 was about 995,638, according to the US Census Bureau.
-Asians were the largest demographic group in the county (42.6 percent), consisting primarily of Filipinos and Japanese, followed by people of two or more races (23.2 percent).
-Approximately 17.5 percent of the population was white, 9.9 percent was Native Hawaiian or other Pacific Islander, and 2.8 percent was Black or African American.
-About 10.3 percent self-identified as Hispanic or Latino.
+The total estimated population of urban Honolulu in July 2024 was about 344,967, according to the US Census Bureau, while Honolulu County had a population of about 1 million people in 2023, according to DATA USA.
+Asians were the largest demographic group in the county (42 percent), consisting primarily of Filipinos and Japanese, followed by people of two or more races (18.9 percent).
+Approximately 17.4 percent of the population was White, 9.3 percent was Native Hawaiian or other Pacific Islander, and 2.3 percent was Black or African American.
+About 9.3 percent self-identified as Hispanic or Latino.

 The diversity of Honolulu is reflected by its famous natives, including actors Tia Carrere (b.
 1967) and Jason Momoa (b.
 1979) and writer-activist Janet Mock (b.
 1983).
 Born Althea Rae Janairo, Carrere is of Filipino, Hawaiian, Chinese, and Spanish descent; Momoa is of Hawaiian, Native American, German, and Irish descent; and Mock is of Hawaiian, African American, and European descent.